 Instead, one of my top Sydney travel tips is to buy an Opal card and top it up.
 Opal cards are available at most convenience stores and newsagents.
 They’re also at the service counters at Central Station and Circular Quay Station, and the ticket counters at both airport stations.

-One of the best public transport deals to keep in mind in Sydney is the Sunday travel cap.
-No matter how many trips you take on trains, buses, light rail and ferries, you pay a maximum of $2.70 all day long.
+One of the best public transport deals to keep in mind in Sydney is the weekend travel cap.
+No matter how many trips you take on trains, buses, light rail and ferries, you pay a maximum of $8.40 all day long.
 That includes the train services operating all the way to the Blue Mountains!
 It’s also a great day to head out on the otherwise expensive ferries.